logicaleman314/visual-audio/README.md

-Minecraft Audio Visualizer Mod for accessibility
+Minecraft Audio Visualizer Mod for accessibility.

 Huge Thanks to Qendolin and dicedpixels on the Fabric API Discord for their help.